Himistyr/Fog-of-War-Pathfinding/README.md

 ## My idea put into practice
 ### The framework I will use
 To make this idea an actual project I can show off, I will need to program it of course _**Duh**_.
-Since, at the time of making of this project, I'm still studying at the university of Howest, I already have a handy implementation of A* to utilise.
+Since, at the time of making of this project, I am still studying at the university of Howest, I already have a handy implementation of A* to utilise.
 This is a simple grid that currently calculates the most optimal way to reach the red point, starting from the out-most green point.

 ![A*\_Grid](https://github.com/Himistyr/Fog-Of-War-Pathfinding/blob/master/Images/Explanation/Explanation1.png "Explanation1")

-Of course, it is capable of doing more than just this.
+Of course, it is can do more than just this.
 It is also possible to change the terrain type, changing up the weight values of each tile, to influence the way A* calculates the path.
 In its current form the tiles can be one of 3 options:
  * Ground, value of 1